 I want my chocolate cake with peanut butter fudge toppings, and eat it too, plus seconds!

 No question Emerald has great adhesion and you don’t have to wait 7, 14, 21 or 30 day cure times to get it.
 You get great adhesion now, and fast print and block resistance.
 We had good adhesion with a light scuff sanding on all our tests over surfaces you would typically apply a primer—skipping the middleman altogether.
 That could be used to your advantage in the right scenarios.

 This concludes the short-version of the Emerald Review, but there is much more.
-I try to consolidate paint reviews to 5 of the 24 performance criteria.
-I hope the review provides some general insight as to how I shop for paint products and weigh options to qualify for use on a customers home.
+I try to consolidate paint reviews to 5 of the 24 performance criteria otherwise you would be reading about Emerald all day.
+I hope the review provides some general insight as to how I shop for paint products and compare options to qualify for use on a customer’s home.
 Feel free to ask questions.

 Be sure to add Jack Pauhl in your Google+ circle if you would like to keep up with what’s new in paints and products.
 I post tons of stuff during the testing and review process.
 Learn about products the moment I do.
 More photos on Google+ 26 photos